 We seek to respond to the needs of our members and their families and offer support for all aspects of life.
 We endeavor to walk with persons through life’s many changes due to relationships, parenthood, illness, aging, grief, and loss.

 Caring for each other helps us to have wholeness and shalom with God.
 It then strengthens and empowers us to reach out and care for others in our community and in our world.

 “Bear one another’s burdens, and in this way you will fulfill the law of Christ.”
 (Galatians 6:2)

 Prayer is at the heart of who we are and all that we do.
 We invite you to submit a prayer request form or email your request to .
 Please select one of the following when you submit your request:

-- Pastoral Care Team – First UMC’s Pastor and Congregational Care Associate will keep the utmost confidentiality for prayers when requested to do so; these sensitive prayer requests will not be shared with the Covenant Prayer Group or others.
+- Pastoral Care Team – First UMC’s Pastor and Congregational Care Minister will keep the utmost confidentiality for prayers when requested to do so; these sensitive prayer requests will not be shared with the Covenant Prayer Group or others.

 - Covenant Prayer Group – this intercessory prayer group of volunteers commits to dutifully praying for all submitted prayer requests and maintaining confidentiality; prayer request information will be shared with this group at the level designated by the person requesting prayer (first name only, full name, any specific information).

 - Hospital Visitation – visitation by the Pastor and Congregational Care visitation team

 - Care Facility Visitation – regular visitation of members in nursing homes or assisted living facilities by the visitation team